-The Server Administrator utility allows you to define a Windows server for the Data Client and configure a Relativity Data Server data source on the Windows server machine.

-- 8. When the Define Server dialog box opens, in the Server's Network Name box, enter the network name of the Windows server on which the Relativity Data Server was installed.
-The value in the Server Port box should match the service port number for the Windows server on which the Data Server was installed.
-The default is 1583. - 9.
-Continue to follow the instructions until you have completed the installation process. - 10.
-When the Setup Complete dialog box opens, select the check box to view the ReadMe files or click Finish to close the dialog box.
+- a.
+When the Data Client Installation Type dialog box opens, select the Database Administrator option in order to install the Relativity Server Administrator utility program. - The Server Administrator utility allows you to define a Windows server for the Data Client and configure a Relativity Data Server data source on the Windows server machine. - b.
+When the Define Server dialog box opens, in the Server's Network Name box, enter the network name of the Windows server on which the Relativity Data Server was installed.
+The value in the Service Port box should match the service port number for the Windows server on which the Data Server was installed.
+The default is 1583. - 6.
+When either the standard or custom installation is complete, click the Finished button on the Installation Status page.